apache/cordova-docs/docs/en/edge/guide/platforms/android/index.md

 You can use the `cordova` CLI utility to deploy the application to the emulator or the device from the command line:

-        $ cordova emulate android       #to deploy the app on a default iOS emulator
+        $ cordova emulate android       #to deploy the app on a default android emulator
         $ cordova run android --device  #to deploy the app on a connected device

 Otherwise, use the alternate shell interface: